Interfaith Youth Core and Dominican University are delighted to share this curriculum for the course entitled Introduction to Interfaith Leadership.

 Dominican University and Interfaith Youth Core (IFYC) have built an eight-lesson curriculum exploring the fundamentals of Interfaith Leadership through generous funding from the Henry Luce Foundation.
 The world today requires interfaith leaders, and this course offers a comprehensive and academically rigorous examination of this concept.

 Media Format & Access

-This complete curriculum is available for faculty to use in their classrooms via two formats:
+This complete curriculum is available in two formats:

-In both cases, there is no fee to use these materials, though we may contact you to learn more about how you are using them, and to measure their strengths and weaknesses.
+Downloadable Resources for in-class and blended learning: You may download the resources on this page for use in your own course.
+There is no fee to use these materials, and we may contact you to learn more about how you are using them, and to measure their strengths and weaknesses.